 Your kidneys are a pair of organs located toward your lower back.
 One kidney is on each side of your spine.
 They filter your blood and remove toxins from your body.
-Your kidneys send toxins to your bladder.
-Your body later removes toxins during urination.
+Kidneys send toxins to your bladder, which your body later removes toxins during urination.

-Kidney failure occurs when your kidneys lose the ability to filter waste from your blood sufficiently.
+Kidney failure occurs when your kidneys lose the ability to sufficiently filter waste from your blood.
 Many factors can interfere with your kidney health and function, such as:

 - toxic exposure to environmental pollutants or certain medications